itsrobel/QuestForge/README.md

 Data bricks - for the data irrigation LanceDB + Langchain

 playright - webscapping for events happening
-Google Maps - for event location

-Auth0 - for mobile login

 ## Env
 for react native to work for web run the following